marcialeite24/fullstack_developer_capstone/README.md

   - Kubernetes cluster set up.
   - Node.js and Python environments configured.

-1. Clone this repository to your local machine.
-(The project skeleton can be accessed by cloning this [repository](https://github.com/ibm-developer-skills-network/xrwvm-fullstack_developer_capstone))
+1. The project skeleton can be accessed by cloning this [repository](https://github.com/ibm-developer-skills-network/xrwvm-fullstack_developer_capstone).

 2. Django Setup:
   - Run the following to set up the django environment.
     ``` bash